Robert, Léon-Paul-Joseph

 (Léon-)Paul-Joseph Robert exhibited at the Salon from 1879-1883:

-Robert exhibited at the Salon and it’s successor the Salon de la Société des Artistes Français, from 1879-1883 (iR1;R9;R3;R87;R88).
-Schurr & Cabanne (R9) mention that he exhibited watercolours, which is not affirmed in the catalogues (iR1).
-In the Salon database (iR1) he is mostly called ‘Paul-Joseph Robert’ and in 1879 ‘Léon-Paul-Joseph Robert’.
-He was born in Bagneux just south of Paris (iR9).
+The Salon database (iR1) indicates that Robert exhibited at the Salon and it’s successor the Salon de la Société des Artistes Français five years at a row from 1879-1883**.
+He is mostly called ‘Paul-Joseph Robert’ and in 1879 ‘Léon-Paul-Joseph Robert’.
+He was born in Bagneux just south of Paris.
 Robert was a pupil of Bonnat (and of Puvis de Chavannes).
 All these years he lived at 16, Rue de Navarin, Paris (see map).

 • S1879-2565, La présentation à la supérieure.